philipmoss2002/life-app/FILE_THUMBNAILS.md

 - `BoxFit.cover` to fill the thumbnail area
 - Error builder for graceful fallback

+For PDFs:
+- Uses `pdf_render` package to render first page
+- `FutureBuilder` for async rendering
+- Renders at 3x resolution (150x150) then scales to 50x50 for crisp quality
+- Shows loading indicator during rendering
+- Falls back to PDF icon on error

 For other files:
 - Icon widget with file-type-specific icon
 - Uses theme's primary color